Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells. The drugs circulate around the body in the bloodstream.

 Types of chemotherapy

-The type of chemotherapy you have depends on several things including whether or not your doctor is planning for you to have a stem cell transplant, and your general health.
+The type of chemotherapy you have depends on whether or not you are having a stem cell transplant, and your general health.

 - doxorubicin (Adriamycin)

 The steroids might be dexamethasone or prednisolone.

 There are a few different combinations of treatment.
 These will include a type of targeted cancer drug treatment.
 There are different types including thalidomide and bortezomib.
 The regimens include:

 - bortezomib, doxorubicin and dexamethasone (PAD)

 Or you might have a combination that doesn't include a chemotherapy drug but instead includes two targeted cancer drugs: bortezomib (Velcade), thalidomide and dexamethsone (VTD).